 When both the Pfizer/BioNTech and Oxford University/Astrazeneca vaccines were announced, the Joint Committee on Vaccination and Immunisation (JCVI) suggested that although there were no safety concerns or harmful effects for pregnant women receiving the vaccine, there was still insufficient evidence to recommend routine use of the COVID-19 vaccine during pregnancy.
 1

 Although pregnant women are no more likely to catch COVID than a healthy adult, they are more likely to become severely ill with the virus compared to non-pregnant women, especially if they are in their last trimester.
-Studies have shown that there are higher rate of admissions into intensive are units for pregnant women with COVID than non-pregnant women.2
+Studies have shown that there are higher rate of admissions into intensive are units for pregnant women with COVID than non-pregnant women.2 There is also now evidence to show that your unborn child will be at risk if you catch COVID-19 late into your pregnancy.
+3

-The UKOSS study has also shown that women who have underlying health conditions (high blood pressure, diabetes, respiratory illnesses etc), come from a BAME background, have a BMI above 25, or are over the age of 35 are more prone to being admitted into hospital with COVID-19.3
+The UKOSS study has also shown that women who have underlying health conditions (high blood pressure, diabetes, respiratory illnesses etc), come from a BAME background, have a BMI above 25, or are over the age of 35 are more prone to being admitted into hospital with COVID-19.4

 Can I get the COVID-19 vaccine if I am breastfeeding?